Slain Spa Worker Toiled Tirelessly to Support Her Family

 Delaina Ashley Yaun

-Tuesday had been planned as a day for Delaina Ashley Yaun to relax.
+Barron and her husband, Alejandro Acosta, heard gunshots from inside the boutique and later noticed that a bullet had gone through the wall.
+She called 911, and after police arrived Acosta watched them bring people out of the business, some bleeding and wounded.
+Among those who walked out was Yaun's husband, unhurt but distraught.
+His wife had been killed.

-Yaun and her husband arranged for someone to care for their 8-month-old daughter while they headed to Youngs Asian Massage Parlor.
-Family members said the couple were first-time customers, eager for a chance to unwind.
+“As you can imagine, he’s totally destroyed, without strength, doesn’t want to talk with anybody,” said Acosta, who added that he had spoken twice with Yaun's husband since the shootings.

-They were in separate rooms inside the spa when the gunman opened fire.
-Yaun was killed.
-Her husband escaped unharmed.
+Family members said Yaun and her husband were first-time customers at Youngs, eager for a chance to unwind.

 “They’re innocent.
 They did nothing wrong,” Yaun’s weeping mother, Margaret Rushing, told WAGA-TV.
 “I just don’t understand why he took my daughter.”